Home History Professor Sir Ludwig Guttmann: Father of the Paralympic Movement

 The new Spinal Injuries Unit was opened at Stoke Mandeville Hospital in February 1944 with Dr Guttmann in charge.
 It had 24 beds and one patient.
 It was initially very poorly resourced, but the medical need was clear; within six months Guttmann had nearly 50 patients.

-When Ludwig Guttmann started work at the Spinal Injuries Centre at Stoke Mandeville, life expectancy for paraplegics was only two years from the time of injury.
-Guttmann refused to accept that a spinal injury was a death sentence, and his advancements in the treatment of paraplegia have revolutionized the field.
-He influenced and taught a whole generation of physicians from all over the world in his methods, and centers were established worldwide (including those named after him in Barcelona, Heidelberg and in Israel).
+When Ludwig Guttmann started work at the Spinal Injuries Centre at Stoke Mandeville, the average life expectancy for paraplegics was only two years from the time of injury.
+Guttmann refused to accept that a spinal injury was a death sentence, and his advancements in the treatment of paraplegia revolutionized the field.
+He influenced and taught a whole generation of physicians from all over the world in his methods, and centers were established worldwide.

 Rehabilitation